-(1) Requires MSP to provide specialized support services; (2) requires MSP to maintain staffing and resources to provide training and maintain readiness to respond to an average number of specialty service requests; (3) requires canine unit to be available for call out 100% of the time; (4) requires bomb squad unit to be available for call out 100% of the time; (5) requires emergency support teams to be available for call out 100% of the time; (7) requires aviation services to be available for call out 100% of the time; (7) requires aviation services to be available for call out 100% of the time; unless prohibited by weather or mechanical breakdown; (8) requires maintenance of adequate levels of staffing and resources to provide security services at state Capitol Building and surrounding buildings and requires a minimum of 35,000 patrols at state-owned and leased facilities.
+(1) Requires MSP to provide specialized support services; (2) requires MSP to maintain staffing and resources to provide training and maintain readiness to respond to an average number of specialty service requests; (3) requires canine unit to be available for call out 100% of the time; (4) requires bomb squad unit to be available for call out 100% of the time; (5) requires emergency support teams to be available for call out 100% of the time; (6) requires marine services team to be available for call out 100% of the time; (7) requires aviation services to be available for call out 100% of the time, unless prohibited by weather or mechanical breakdown; (8) requires maintenance of adequate levels of staffing and resources to provide security services at state Capitol Building and surrounding buildings and requires a minimum of 35,000 patrols at state-owned and leased facilities.
 Executive revises to delete items (2) through (8).
-House retains.
+House, Senate, and Conference retain.